MMK21Hub0htt2l/johnarobinson77l/README.md

-# DBSCAN Clustering Implementation Using a Kd Tree
+# DBSCAN Clustering Implementation Using a K-d Tree

 The code included here implements the popular DBSCAN clustering algorithm [1] in Java.
 This implementation uses a k-d tree to accelerate the process of building the clusters.
 The k-d tree code is also presented here.
 Using a k-d tree improves the performance of the clustering in two essential ways.